 Wash away can also be used as a stabilizer.
 They can come in heaver weights, some are clear and some are an opaque white like this one.
 These a great for in the hoop projects such as patches or freestanding lace.
 Mainly any projects where you do no want to have any stabilizer visible when you are finished.

 Over the Back Cover Up

 Whenever finishing stitching a design on any knit fabric like a child’s shirt or onesie, the inside of the shirt can feel rough from the back threads.
 In this case I add something called a fusible over the back cover up.
 This is ironed on top of the inside threads to help protect kids and babies skin from getting irritated and give it a smooth finish.
 Some brands call it Tender Touch or Cloud Cover.
-I personal like the Word Weidner brand on Amazon.
+I personal like the Stay Perfect brand on SewingMachinesPlus.com.
 It stays stuck on the shirt a lot better than other brands I have tried.
 If it does come off in the corners after washing, you can always iron it back down.

 Stabilizers for Machine Embroidery Projects

 So now that you know what different kinds of stabilizers for machine embroidery are available, here is a cheat sheet.
 This is by no means the only way to do things, its just my preferred method and what I recommend to others.

 I hope today’s post helped you in understanding stabilizers for machine embroidery a little better.
 If you have any further questions post them in the comments down below or join my Facebook group where you can ask questions or post pictures of your projects anytime.